oracle-livelabs/developer/java-management-advanced-features/track-java-servers/track-java-servers.md

     If your request is submitted successfully, you should receive a notification in green as seen below:
     ![image of work request created for scan java servers](images/work-request-of-servers-scan-created.png)

-3. Scroll down the Fleet details page, under **Resource** menu, select **Work Request**.
+3. Scroll down the Fleet details page, under **Resources** menu, select **Work Request**.
 You should see the Scan for Java servers Work Request you submitted in step 1.
 Wait for the work request to complete.
     ![image of work request for java servers scan in progress](images/work-request-of-servers-scan-in-progress.png)

 4. If your request is successful, you should see that the Status of the request is marked as **Completed without errors**.
 It will take approximately 10 minutes for the request to be completed.
     ![image of work request for java servers scan completed](images/work-request-of-servers-scan-completed.png)
-5. In the same Fleet details page, under **Resource** menu, select **Java servers**.
+5. In the same Fleet details page, under **Resources** menu, select **Java servers**.
 You should be able to see all the Java servers present in the fleet.
     ![image of detected java servers](images/java-server-detected.png)

 6. Click **WebLogic Server** under **Java servers**, you should be able to see a series of applications deployed for **MedRec** and their target types (clustered / non-clustered) under **Deployed applications**.